mdriscollic/docs/content/en/docs/Metadata/Additional topics/Job profiles/jobprofiles.md

 ## Creating a job profile

-All sub-profiles must be created before creating a job profile _Detailed guides for sub-profile creation are forthcoming_
+All sub-profiles must be created before creating a job profile.

-**TIPS**
+**_Detailed guides for sub-profile creation are forthcoming._**

+### TIPS
-- Establish a naming convention for job profiles (i.e. ERM1, ERM2, CAT1, CAT2) that indicate their purpose and make them easier to refer to
+* Establish a naming convention for job profiles (i.e. ERM1, ERM2, CAT1, CAT2) that indicate their purpose and make them easier to refer to
-- Make descriptions detailed (e.g., "Matches on holdings HRID in `960$f`; updates holdings electronic access from `960$c`; Used for transfer workflow")
+* Make descriptions detailed (e.g., "Matches on holdings HRID in `960$f`; updates holdings electronic access from `960$c`; Used for transfer workflow")
-- You can edit existing job profiles, but you **cannot reorder sub-profiles** - sub-profiles can only be added or removed
+* You can edit existing job profiles, but you **cannot reorder sub-profiles** - sub-profiles can only be added or removed

 **For steps to create a job profile see [Settings documentation](content/en/docs/Settings/Settings_data_import/settings_data_import.md)**